COURSE CODE: 8012

 CTSO: FFA

-Course includes instruction in agricultural mechanics, with emphasis placed on the application of mechanical skills to farm power and machinery, as well as on soil and water management, supervised farming programs, and leadership training.
+This course instructs students in livestock production practices, facilities management, nutrition, health, marketing, and training in scientific principles and practical application of managing livestock species, preparing students for careers in production agriculture and in related agricultural industries.
+Students will explore skills associated with animal husbandry, which may include cattle, poultry, swine, sheep, goats, equine, and/or specialty animals.
 Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.
 High-quality work-based learning (HQWBL) will provide experiential learning opportunities related to students' career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.

 Notes